atishay/atishay.github.io/themes/jain/README.md

 * Use Hugo Page Bundles for posts.
 The theme expects each page to have a beautiful image.

 ## Top Matter
-* sidebar - You can add stuff to the page sidebar by using a the front matter and passing a list to `sidebar` with `title` and `content` properties. `content` can be markdown.
+* `sidebar` - You can add stuff to the page sidebar by using a the front matter and passing a list to `sidebar` with `title` and `content` properties. `content` can be markdown.
+* `coverAnchor` - Add anchoring position for the cover image.

 ## Shortcodes
 * `fig` Same as `figure`, but added support for responsive resizing of images.